Published 30 March 2020 | Updated 14 March 2022

-Learn what temporary changes apply now and access historical information on award changes that no longer apply.
+Learn what temporary changes apply now and access historical information on award changes and the JobKeeper scheme that no longer apply.

 On this page:

-Below is a list of temporary award variations that apply now:
+Below are temporary award changes that apply now:

 - Clerks Award flexibility during coronavirus